Byington Endowed Chair and Professor

 Dr. Tomas Hult is a well-known keynote speaker and executive trainer on international business global supply chain management, global strategy, and marketing strategy.
 Interviews with Tomas dealing with global strategy and global SCM can be found on globalEDGE.
 He regularly does op-ed articles on international trade, and has had work included in Time, Fortune, World Economic Forum, The Conversation, Lansing State Journal, and others.
 Some of his trade books include: Global Supply Chain Management (2014) with David Closs and David Frayer (published by McGraw Hill Professional) and Total Global Strategy (2012) with George Yip (published by Pearson Prentice Hall).
 He is also co-author of a number of academic textbooks, including the market-share leading Global Business Today 9e (2016) and International Business 11e (2017) with Charles W. L. Hill (published by McGraw Hill Education) as well as Partial Least Squares (PLS) Path Modeling (2014, 2017) with Joe Hair, Christian Ringle, and Marko Sarstedt (published by Sage).

-Professor Hult is an elected Fellow of the Academy of International Business (one of only 85 scholars in the world bestowed with this honor and one of only 5 marketing scholars), and was Editor-in-Chief from 2009 to 2015 of the Journal of the Academy of Marketing Science (JAMS was among the top 3 journals in marketing on Thomson Reuters' "impact factors" each year during his editorial term).
-He is serving as Associate Editor of Journal of Marketing, International Journal of Research in Marketing, Decision Sciences, and Journal of Supply Chain Management; and has served as Associate Editor for the Journal of International Business Studies and Journal of Operations Management.
+Professor Hult is an elected Fellow of the Academy of International Business (one of only about 85 scholars in the world bestowed with this honor and one of only 5 marketing scholars), and was Editor-in-Chief from 2009 to 2015 of the Journal of the Academy of Marketing Science (JAMS was among the top 3 journals in marketing on Thomson Reuters' "impact factors" each year during his editorial term).
+He is serving as Associate Editor of Journal of Marketing and Journal of Supply Chain Management; and has served as Associate Editor for the Journal of International Business Studies, Journal of Operations Management, Decision Sciences, and International Journal of Research in Marketing.
 He also serves on or has served previous terms on the review boards of the Journal of Marketing, Academy of Management Journal, Strategic Management Journal, Global Strategy Journal, Journal of Retailing, Industrial Marketing Management, Journal of International Marketing, and International Marketing Review, among others.

 Jointly with his wife Laurie Hult, MD, Tomas and Laurie are members of the John A. Hannah donor society for personal financial contributions to Michigan State University.
 A dual citizen of Sweden and the U.S., Tomas Hult has resided in the U.S since 1987 and been at Michigan State University since January 2001.
 He holds visiting professorships in the International Business group of his native Uppsala University, Sweden (2013 to Current) and the International Business division of Leeds University, UK (2010 to Current).
 Michigan State, Uppsala, and Leeds are all ranked in the top 10 in the world in international business research (e.g., Management International Review 2014).
 With a background in mechanical engineering, Tomas worked for AB Uppsalabuss (Uppsala, Sweden) and Holmen AB (Hallsta, Sweden) prior to entering academe.
 In academics, prior to Michigan State University, he was at Florida State University (1996-2001) and University of Arkansas at Little Rock (1994-1996) - serving as the director/coordinator of international business programs at both places.